openconfig/public/doc/qos_overview.md

 }
 ```

-### Ingress Classification with Ingress Scheduling (Policer)
+### Example 2: Ingress Classification with Ingress Scheduling (Policer) on a VOQ device

 The example QoS configuration below shows the configuration of an interface,
 assumed to be facing a customer which has ingress classification based on
 the next-hop group the packet is being sent to.
 The same interface has an
-ingress scheduler policy applied to it which implementes a ONE_RATE_TWO_COLOR
+ingress scheduler policy applied to it which implements an
-policer.
+`ONE_RATE_TWO_COLOR` policer.

-In this scenario, the device is does not have hardware or software to implement
+In this scenario, the device has a VOQ architecture is does not have hardware
-in ingress queue.
-To satisfy the OC schema requirements, a dummy or "fake"
+or software to implement in ingress queue.
+To satisfy the OC schema
-queue is created.
+requirements, a dummy or "fake" queue is created for the ingress side of the
+pipeline.
+Note, an egress queue could still be defined on the egress side,
+but it is not included here for simplication.

 ```json
 {